The KIT Motion-Language Dataset: Related Work

 Recent work of Takano~\cite{takano2015learning} attempted to build a larger dataset by crowd-sourcing the annotation problem.
 The motion data used by the author was recorded using $17$~wearable \emph{inertial measurement units} (IMUs).
 Similar to previous work, the recorded data was converted using a kinematic model of the human body, again with $34$~DoF.
 The annotation process was carried out using a simple and publicly available web tool.\footnote{\url{http://www.ynl.t.u-tokyo.ac.jp/~takano/}} For the annotation process, the motion was visualized using a rendered video of the kinematic model.
 This means that the perspective of the motion shown to the user was fixed and could not be adjusted by the user during annotation.
 The author asked participants to simultaneously segment the motions by providing time stamps as well as a description for each segment using a single sentence in English.
 The resulting dataset consists of a total of $621$~motions, all of which were performed by the same subject.
 The motions were recorded during office work and lectures, which the subject held.
 The author states that $419$~distinct words were used to describe the motions.
 While the paper does not mention how many sentences were collected, the publicly available statistics from the annotation web tool list a total of $2504$~annotations by $19$~annotators at the time of this writing.
 The crowd-sourced dataset is not publicly available.

 The combination of human behavior and natural language has also been an active research topic in the computer vision community.
-Chen~et~al.~\cite{DBLP:conf/acl/ChenD11} proposed the \emph{Microsoft Research Video Description Corpus}.
+Kuehne~et~al.~\cite{DBLP:conf/iccv/KuehneJGPS11} proposed the \emph{HMDB}~dataset, which contains $7000$~video clips.
+The clips originated from different data sources like YouTube, Google Video, and digitized movies.
+All video clips were manually annotated with $51$~different action categories like ``smile'', ``talk'', ``climb stairs'', ``swing baseball bat'', and many more.
+Similarly, the YouTube-8M Dataset~\cite{abu2016youtube} provides the URLs to $8$~million YouTube videos as well as annotations using $4800$~different scene-level tags like ``basketball'', ``mountain biking'', or `` cooking''.
+However, both datasets do not contain descriptions in complete sentences. \RevisionOnly{moved down}Chen~et~al.~\cite{DBLP:conf/acl/ChenD11} proposed the \emph{Microsoft Research Video Description Corpus}.
 The authors used a crowd-sourcing approach to collect descriptions in natural language of short YouTube video clips depicting a variety of different day-to-day actions, e.g. cutting a cucumber.
 The dataset contains $2089$ video clips that were annotated with $85\,550$ descriptions in English.
 The descriptions were created by $688$~paid workers on Amazon Mechanical Turk.
-Kuehne~et~al.~\cite{DBLP:conf/iccv/KuehneJGPS11} proposed the \emph{HMDB}~dataset, which contains $7000$~video clips.
-The clips originated from different data sources like YouTube, Google Video, and digitized movies.
-All video clips were manually annotated with $51$~different action categories like ``smile'', ``talk'', ``climb stairs'', ``swing baseball bat'', and many more.
-However, their dataset does not contain descriptions in complete sentences.
 More recently, Torabi~et~al.~\cite{DBLP:journals/corr/TorabiPLC15} proposed a dataset that uses the \emph{Descriptive Video Services}, which is available on most DVDs, to extract natural language descriptions of video clips.
 The resulting dataset contains $84.6$~hours of annotated video from $92$~DVDs and a total of $55\,904$~sentences.
 The same approach was used by Rohrbach~et~al.~\cite{DBLP:conf/cvpr/RohrbachRTS15} to collect a large dataset of video clips and descriptions thereof in natural language.
 Their dataset contains $68\,000$~annotations for video snippets from $94$~HD movies.
 While these datasets are useful to create annotations from video clips, they are less suitable for the training of generative models that produce the requested motion, which is of especially great interest in robotics.